-Communicate with the household before you arrive.
+Working in homes Communicate with the household before you arrive.
 When you arrive, make sure that the household understands the social distancing and hygiene measures that should be followed when you’ve started working there.

 No work should be carried out in a household which is isolating because one or more family members has symptoms or where an individual has been advised to shield – unless it is to remedy a direct risk to their safety.